 Everyone deserves trust and mutual respect in their relationships.
 If something doesn’t feel right, know that help is available.

-The Family Advocacy Program works in coordination with civilian and military helping agencies to ensure victims receive support through a network of care as well as the protections to which they are entitled.
+FAP works in coordination with civilian and military helping agencies to ensure victims receive support through a network of care as well as the protections to which they are entitled.

 Domestic Abuse Victim Advocate Locator